Leadership

 -

-Vice President Strategic Advancement & Community Relations
+Vice President, Strategic Advancement & Community Relations

-713-932-1639 ext 103Aimee oversees the development department which is responsible for individual giving, foundation and corporate relations and grant writing, membership and member services, planned giving, and events including Avian Affair, Birdathon, and speaker events.
-She has served Houston nonprofits in a variety of development roles for the past 22 years and has a passion for bringing individuals together for great causes such as Houston Audubon.
+Aimee oversees the development department which is responsible for individual giving, foundation and corporate relations, membership and member services, planned giving, and events including Avian Affair, Birdathon, and speaker events.
+She has served Houston nonprofits in a variety of development roles for the past 24 years and has a passion for bringing individuals together for great causes such as Houston Audubon.
 Aimee is a 5th generation Texan and a graduate of the University of Texas.
-She and her husband make their home in Memorial with their 2 teenage daughters and a cute pug named Jujube.
+She and her husband make their home in Memorial and have one daughter in high school and the other in college.
+She enjoys Houston's arts and culture scene and bike riding on the many biking trails along the bayous.

 -